coreyward/gatsby-plugin-sanity-image/README.md

 const YourSweetComponent = ({ image }) => (
   <Image
-    // pass thru asset, hotspot, and crop fields as props {...image}
+    // pass asset, hotspot, and crop fields
-    // set the target image dimensions (won't affect styles,
-    // just the dimensions in the srcSet generated) width={500}
+    {...image}
+    // tell Sanity how large to make the image (does not set any CSS) width={500}
     height={300}
-    // fancy some Emotion styles? not a problem. css={{
+    // style it how you want it
+    style={{
       width: "100%",
       height: "100%",
       objectFit: "cover",